jordan-astley/leet-code-solutions/README.md

 # leet-code-solutions

-### Self explanatory solutions currently all in Python.
+### Self explanatory, solutions currently all in Python.